decryptoed/amoveo-cuda-miner/README.md

 By default, the miner will mine to [a mining pool](https://github.com/zack-bitcoin/amoveo-mining-pool) that takes a 1% fee.

-For upgrade inquires (x5-x8 Hashpower), please contact decryptoed@gmail.com or @Iridescence in the Amoveo telegram.
+For upgrade inquires, please contact decryptoed@gmail.com or @Iridescence in the Amoveo telegram.
 [Performance stats here](https://github.com/decryptoed/amoveo-cuda-miner/blob/master/stats.txt).

 Donations to encourage improvements and optimizations: